How to Champion Mentoring in your Organization

 Get other team leaders excited about your initiative.
 This will help ensure they’re already on board when it comes time for company-wide implementation.
 They can also be your supporting chorus line as you push for that implementation; once they see how well the program’s working for your team, they’ll want in ASAP!

-At the end of the day, while taking the initiative to champion mentoring and starting a mentoring culture in your organisation isn’t easy, going in with a strategy increases your chances of a positive result.
+At the end of the day, while taking the initiative to champion mentoring and starting a mentoring culture in your organization isn’t easy, going in with a strategy increases your chances of a positive result.

 Check out our pricing page to learn more about our offering or see if starting your pilot on Mentorloop Lite is right for you (it’s free!), and then read this to get some guidance on running your pilot program. 😉